 How do we resist the implicit messages that our bodies are somehow wrong, flawed, or inadequate?
 Can we consciously interrogate and disarm those messages in a process of reclaiming our body image and body movement for our own liberation?

 In an earlier post, I described a set of steps for engaging in an embodied form of activism that included the body as one of the “territories” currently occupied by the dominant social forces that shape our world.
-These forces – such as capitalism, patriarchy, racism, heteronormativity, and industrialization – work together to colonize our body selves from the outside in (and then from the inside out) by asserting and enforcing a set of universal norms that define ideal bodily characteristics and behaviors.
+These forces – such as capitalism, patriarchy, racism, heteronormativity, and industrialization – work together to infiltrate and occupy our body selves from the outside in (and then from the inside out) by asserting and enforcing a set of universal norms that define ideal bodily characteristics and behaviors.
 These body “ideals” create a narrow and tightly constricted understanding of what “normal” bodies should look and act like.
 All bodies that naturally (or intentionally) fall outside those norms are vulnerable to varying degrees of scorn, contempt, and abuse.

 Like all social norms, we are mostly taught “body norms” implicitly.
 That is, we absorb them by watching our parents, listening to our friends and classmates, and by drinking all kinds of imagery Kool-Aid through movies, television, magazines, and social media.
 The bodies that are held up as beautiful and strong are the ones we unconsciously admire, and the bodies that are vilified or ignored become the bodies we learn to hate.
 Even when those bodies look like our own.